jafl/jx_application_framework/programs/jxlayout/README.md

 Fixes for fit-to-content.
 Widgets can be grouped by enclosing in a shadow box.

+Removed --choose option.
+Files are overwritten only if necessary, so you can generate all forms, and only the changed ones will be recompiled.

 4.0.0

 Updated to work with latest `fdesign` file format: 15000